 We feel the pain of loss more than the joy of pain.
 This is why an investor holds on to a stock that has been on a losing streak for months, as they hope it will rebound at some point.
 They may even pile up on that particular stock i.e. buy more as it continues to fall.

-Loss aversion bias makes the investor hope for a break-even and want to avoid the pain that comes with realizing a loss.
+Loss aversion bias makes the investor hope for a break-even as they try to avoid the pain that comes with realizing a loss.

 The disposition effect is related to loss aversion.
 An investor will sell a stock that has appreciated in price, in order to “lock” in the gains on that stock, while holding onto stocks that are losing money.